MohamedBsh/an-humble-suggestion-of-a-bot-from-the-mawaqit-app-prayers-times/README.md

 - exact times of the 5 obligatory prayers
 - exact times of the 2 Friday prayer slots (first session : time_jumua_1 and second session : time_jumua_2)
-- iqama times (>= 0) : how many minutes between adhan (the call to prayer by the Imam and the beginning of the prayer)
+- iqama times (iqama_difference >= 0) : how many minutes between adhan (the call to prayer by the Imam and the beginning of the prayer)
 - shuruq: extra prayer in the morning after Fajr prayer (but highly recommended)

 # Technical Overview